 A new era of horizontality in politics

-Social networks as engines of collective protest
+Social networks as drivers of collective protest

 The limits of individual mobilization